 Diapers, bottles, formula, car seats, strollers, baby furniture...the list of everything you need to prepare for baby can be endless and so can the bills.
 For some reason (you probably have already noticed), the minute you find out you're pregnant, in come the offers and discounts for baby products.
 Take advantage of them!
 Store up your coupons even if they are for different types of diapers.
 It will give you a chance to find out which brand works best for your baby.
 Your doctor's office may also give you a packet of information with free baby samples.
 Read over your materials and make notes of product websites, like Pampers and Huggies, that allow you to sign up for samples or discounts.
 The more discounts and samples you can use the better your savings.

-Shameless Plug: Look into a low-interest credit card to make all your baby purchases.
-We offer three different types of VISA Platinum credit cards - all with a great low rate!
+Shameless Plug: Look into our low-interest credit cards to make all your baby purchases.
 Click here for more information.

 Cool Hookup: Check out www.couponmom.com, which gives links to downloadable coupons, free-sample offers and more.